Dear Cut Player

 - “Why should I have to give up prom/junk food and soda/ego for volleyball?”

 The common theme is the assumption that sports exists for the sole purpose of extrinsic rewards and if there are no extrinsic rewards, such as trophies, scholarships, personal indulgences, then it is not worth the sacrifice to be so committed to working hard.
-I am sure Michael Phelps treasures his eight gold medals from this Olympics, but I doubt he put himself through the early morning workouts, live in isolation while in training, and suffer through skull numbing and monotonous laps just because he might like to have eight shiny gold medals to show off.
+I am sure Michael Phelps treasures his medals from the Olympics, but I doubt he put himself through the early morning workouts, lived in isolation while in training and suffered through skull-numbing and monotonous laps just because he might like to have medals to show off.

-Medals, money, and praise serve merely as reminders to the athlete of what they have accomplished intrinsically.
-It is a reminder that they have breached the limits of what was once deemed impossible; that their dedication, talent and skills, when combined skillfully and intelligently can accomplish wondrous things.
-People who participate for the sake of those extrinsic baubles fall away from sports and life at the same rate as their personal integrity and character disappears in the face of adversity.
+Medals, money and praise serve as reminders to the athlete of what they have accomplished intrinsically.
+They are reminders that they have breached the limits of what was once deemed impossible; that their dedication, talent and skills, when combined skillfully and intelligently, can accomplish wondrous things.
+People who participate for the sake of those extrinsic baubles fall away from sports and life at the same rate as their personal integrity and character disappear in the face of adversity.

-Those who get, “it”, understand that the rewards don’t show up in a pretty ribbon or wrapper.
-“It” does not show up to feed the ego.
-“It” is there to make you better, inside and outside.
-“It” prepares you for today and tomorrow, the next day, and forever.
-“It” allow you to treat obstacles and challenges with the aplomb and confidence of the well prepared.
-“It” grows inside you, enables you, and supports you through the bad times, and “it” keeps you grounded through the good.
-“It” is the best tool anyone can have in life, because “it” is timeless, fundamental, and ethereal, because not everyone gets “it”.
-In fact less and less people get “it”.
+Those who get “it” understand that the rewards don’t show up in a pretty ribbon or wrapper.
+"It” does not show up to feed the ego.
+"It” is there to make you better, inside and outside.
+"It” prepares you for today and tomorrow, the next day, and forever.
+"It” allows you to treat obstacles and challenges with the aplomb and confidence of the well-prepared.
+"It” grows inside you, enables you and supports you through the bad times and “it” keeps you grounded through the good.
+"It” is the best tool anyone can have in life because “it” is timeless, fundamental and ethereal and because not everyone gets “it”.
+In fact, fewer and fewer people get “it”.

 When you want to differentiate between involvement and commitment, just remember breakfast, because when you talk about bacon and eggs, the chicken is involved but the pig is committed.
 Which are you: the chicken or the pig?